LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-dusty-springfield-son-of-a-preacher-man/index.md

   - >-
     imported/kortzers-sunday-jams-dusty-springfield-son-of-a-preacher-man/image758.jpeg
 description: >-
-  This Week I&#39;ve chosen an absolute classic, Dusty Springfield &#8211; Son of a Preacher Man.
-I could listen to this track on repeat all day &amp;
-  didn&#39;t actually realise that Dusty was British until today!
+  This Week I've chosen an absolute classic, Dusty Springfield – Son of a Preacher Man.
+I could listen to this track on repeat all day & didn't actually realise that Dusty was British until today!
 Her soft sensual style of singing is the perfect sound to serenade any Sunday with!
 Released in 1968 the track [...]Read More...
 published: true
 tags: feature
 featured: false